DH-Box/corpus-downloader/README.md

 #Corpus: A Textual Corpus Downloader for Digital Humanities

 Corpus is a command-line textual corpus downloader, designed for use in the Digital Humanities.
-This program is useful for anyone that needs to download large amounts of text.
+This program is useful for anyone that needs to download large amounts of text, say, for text analysis.
+Want to conduct a digital macroanalysis of all Shakespeare plays?
+How about a linguistic study of a news corpus?
+This tool helps you get those texts, so you spend less time online and more time with the analysis itself.

 Corpus handles downloading corpora from a few different protocols and file types.
-It does the equivalent of git cloning (with recursive submodule checkout, as well) and wgetting, but also unzips or untars archives, simplifying the process of getting a corpus.
+It does the equivalent of `git clone` (with recursive submodule checkout, as well) and `wget`, but also unzips and untars archives, simplifying the process of getting a corpus.

 ## Demo